Livekind™ “Cops & Kids”

 Achieving a higher level of thoughtful communication is the focus of LiveKind’s “Cops & Kids,” program.

-LiveKind™ brings the power of candid thoughts and emotions to video and combines the videos with a unique facilitation model and Commitment Action Plan.
+LiveKind™ brings the power of candid thoughts and emotions to real people and combines the videos with a unique facilitation model and Community Action Plan.
 This process encourages people to challenge their entrenched points of view, change their behaviors, and positively impact their communities.

 The first set of videos for Cops and Kids were produced for the New Haven Police Department and filmed at PAL Camp New Haven.
-Their content combined with our Training and Facilitation as well as a Call to Action Plan works to:
+Their content combined with our Training and Facilitation as well as a Community Action Plan works to: